-- They are generally designed to be leaned against a wall.
-While not a bad concept it limits positioning.
+- They are designed to lean against a wall.
+While not a bad concept, in theory, it limits positioning.

 - The camera is generally taken mid height (roughly 1 metre).
 This means that slightly tall people have to crouch down quite a bit.